samiralam/rules-compendium/docs/dmg/appendices/appendix-a-lore-glossary.md

 Zagyg
 -----

 The archmage Zagig Yragerne *(ZAG-igg EE-rag-airn)* was an adventurer in the Greyhawk setting and a member of the [Company of Seven](#CompanyofSevenThe).
 At the climax of a long and prosperous adventuring career, he built a fortress known as Castle Greyhawk outside the Free City of Greyhawk (see [chapter 5](/sources/dnd/dmg-2024/greyhawk#FreeCityofGreyhawk)).
-From this stronghold, he took an increasingly powerful role in the politics of the city, contributing to its reputation as “the Gem of the Flanaess.”
+From this stronghold, he took an increasingly powerful role in the politics of the city, contributing to its reputation as "the Gem of the Flanaess."
 He obsessively delved deeper under his castle and withdrew from the outside world until he managed to entrap nine demigods in magical prisons and claim a fragment of their divine power.
 He ascended to a minor form of godhood, took the name Zagyg, and took a place in the court of Boccob, a god of magic.

 Zargon
 ------